-Bhupendra Khatri, a Milwaukee neurologist who specializes in multiple sclerosis, defends the $240,000 he has received from drug companies since 2009, mostly for speaking.
+Bhupendra Khatri, a Milwaukee neurologist who specializes in multiple sclerosis, defends the $240,000 he's gotten from drug companies since 2009, mostly for speaking.

-"We work for it," Khatri said.
+"We work for it," Khatri says.
 "We take time off from our clinic and time off from our family" to travel to speak.
-He said the large number of new MS drugs make this education needed, and he insists there's no favoritism toward certain companies: "We prescribe everything that's available."
+He says the large number of new MS drugs make this education needed, and insists there's no favoritism toward certain companies: "We prescribe everything that's available."

 Khatri and Barry Gidal, a professor at the University of Wisconsin-Madison School of Pharmacy, stress that drug talks are highly regulated by the U.S. Food and Drug Administration.

-"You can't just go out and say whatever you want," said Gidal, who has been paid $110,000 since 2009 by two drug companies for speaking and consulting.
-Gidal, not a prescribing physician, said he is performing a useful educational role in sharing his expertise on the "extremely complicated" drugs used to treat epilepsy.
+"You can't just go out and say whatever you want," says Gidal, who has been paid $110,000 since 2009 by two drug companies for speaking and consulting.
+Gidal, not a prescribing physician, says he is performing a useful educational role in sharing his expertise on the "extremely complicated" drugs used to treat epilepsy.

-And while Gidal supports full disclosure of these payments, he said it's unfair to conclude that a practitioner who accepts them is doing something wrong.
+And while Gidal supports full disclosure of these payments, he says it's unfair to conclude that a practitioner who accepts them is doing something wrong.

 "The pharmaceutical companies," he argues, "do play a valuable role in our health care system."